-Visiting a backcountry lodge is an experience that every skier or snowboarder should experience at least once.
-On your first visit (of hopefully) there is a lot of info to know, that can often be hard to find online.
-So to help you out we’ve put together our best 5 tips to ensure your first visit is as amazing as you always imagined.
+Visiting a backcountry lodge is an experience that every skier, snowboarder or hiker should experience at least once.
+There is a lot of info to know as you prepare for your first trip however, and can often be hard to find online.
+To start you off, we’ve put together 5 tips to consider to ensure your first visit is as amazing as you always imagined.

 1. Book Early

-Backcountry lodge spaces are typically booked six months to a year or two in advance of the planned visit.
-Once you know when you want to visit book your vacation and reserve your spot.
+Backcountry lodge spaces are typically booked six months to a year or two in advance of the planned visit, and high demand weeks go quickly.
+To ensure you get the exact week you are looking for, the best advice is to book early as possible.

 When booking at the Mallard Mountain Lodge there is just a small deposit fee and the remainder can be paid later before arrival.